 "What?
 You're travelling to Iran?
 Why?
 It's dangerous!" are the first things travellers about to set sail to hear from their relatives.
 Dangerous, really?
-Well, it's in fact the perfect opposite.
-Iran has been rated as safe as Sweden, Germany, Australia, and most European countries by the independent experts of "International SOS" in their 2019 Travel Risk Map.
+Well, it's in fact completely different.
+Iran has been rated as safe as Sweden, Germany, Australia, and most European countries by the independent experts of "International SOS" in their Travel Risk Map.
 This study considers several criteria such as terrorism, unrest, crimes, and point out that risks for travellers in Iran are "Low".

 The country is often depicted as "the safest to travel" by most visitors who experienced it, especially solo female travellers and families, and the Lonely Planet calls its people the "friendliest in the world".
 It's no surprise for those who are familiar with Iranian culture and the great hospitality its people are famous for.
 Be ready to chat with perfect strangers in the street, be invited for tea or a family meal wherever you go.
 Actually, Iranians people are often the first reason why people literally fall in love with Iran.
 So the question is not "Why?" going to Iran, but rather "Why wouldn't you travel to Iran?"